Registered Nurse Salary in Ohio + Job Outlook – 2023

 Youngstown-Warren-Boardman

-(Source: In House Research Team & U.S. Bureau of Labor Statistics, May 2021)
+(Source: In House Research Team & U.S. Bureau of Labor Statistics)

 Year